 17. If requested, MB-UPF selects an ingress address (IP address and port) and a tunnel endpoint for the outgoing data and provides it to MB-SMF.

-For broadcast communication, the MB-SMF continues the procedure towards the AMF and NG-RAN as specified in clause 7.3.1 before steps 17 is executed.

-Editor's note: For dynamic PCC, It is ffs whether to defer those steps to wait for a policy update .

 18. MB-SMF indicates the possibly allocated ingress address to the NEF/MBSF.
 MB-SMF may include TMGI if it is allocated in step 9.
 It also indicates the success or failure of reserving transmission resources.

 19-20.
 [Optional] The NEF/MBSF uses the BSF Discovery service to discover the MB-PCF serving the MBS session with the MBS session ID.